learn-co-curriculum/phase-3-array-basics/README.md

 # => [:pending, :resolved, :rejected]
 ```

-Don't worry about memorizing this syntax &mdash; just keep this in the back of
+Don't worry about memorizing this syntax — just keep this in the back of
 your mind in case you come across it in any Ruby code you run into.

 ## Conclusion